10 Best Plants Identifier Apps in 2025 (Free & Paid)

 Plantify App

-Of course, it can help you look up plants and give you important information about them, including the botanical name, common name, genus, common problems you might face when growing them, how much Sunlight they need, and more.
-This makes it a perfect companion app if you are new to growing plants.
+Of course, it can look up plants and give you information about them, including the botanical name, common name, genus, common problems you might face when growing them, how much Sunlight they need, and more.
+This makes it a perfect companion app if you are new at growing plants.

 ProsCons